 Regular transfers allow you to setup a recurring payment into your WorldFirst account, which will be automatically converted into your chosen currency.
 Sending money abroad?
 Check your chosen currency against other currencies before moving your money with our currency converter.

 Currency transfers are priced using a fixed fee or a spread/margin.
-WorldFirst has three distinct and transparent pricing spreads which means you never pay more than 0.5% for each transfer – if you’re not sure how much you’re currently paying for international transfers, you may not be getting the best deal.
 Click here to read more about our pricing structure.

-Whether you are buying or selling property overseas, making an overseas investment, repatriating your salary back home, simply topping up your foreign bank account, our simple to use online platform makes it fast, secure and affordable to send money abroad.
+Whether you are buying or selling property overseas, making an overseas investment, or simply topping up your foreign bank account, our simple to use online platform makes it fast, secure and affordable to send money abroad.

 Sign up for a free Personal Transfer Account now